sqroot-eu/sqroot.eu/_posts/2016/2016-05-01-serving-https-web-pages-with-apache-and-letsencrypt.md

 {% picture 2016/05/apache/create-1.png alt="Create Ubuntu Server" %}

-Add your SSH key the server and give the server a host name.
+Add your SSH key to the server and give the server a host name.

 {% picture 2016/05/apache/create-2.png alt="Naming the Server" %}

-After about a minute, the server ready.
+After about a minute, the server is ready.
 Copy the IP and log in with SSH:

 {% picture 2016/05/apache/create-3.png alt="Server is Ready" %}